LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit3-web/module6/materials/problem-set/pset6-alt/README.md

 The endpoint is `/services/123456789`

-where `123456789` represents a unique identifier to our `#pset6-graffitiwall` channel.
+where `123456789` represents a unique identifier to our `#pset-graffitiwall` channel.
 The actual channel ID is available on Vocareum.
 Click on the assignment titled **Problem Set 6 Alt: Graffiti**, and you will see it.

 The overall url we want is simply the endpoint tacked onto the host: `https://hooks.slack.com/services/123456789`